I've been having flu-like symptoms lately, and I might have the flu. Is it safe to continue breastfeeding my baby?

 While you're sick, however, it's important to expose your baby to as few germs as possible.
 Babies are at higher risk of catching the flu and having health problems from it.
 So follow flu hygiene precautions, such as washing your hands often, coughing or sneezing into a tissue (and then throwing it away), and limiting close face-to-face contact with your baby.
 You might consider wearing a facemask during breastfeeding to avoid coughing, sneezing, or breathing directly into your baby's face.

-If you're worried about your baby's risk or are too sick to breastfeed, pump your breast milk and have someone else feed your baby the expressed milk.
+If you're worried about your baby's risk or are too sick to breastfeed, pump your breast milk and have someone who is not sick feed your baby the expressed milk.